Adam-Gladstone/BookCatalog/README.md

 	- MVVM architecture
 - Separate projects for the core (reusable functionality), testing, and user interface.
 - Unit testing using NUnit
-- DevExpress grid control with binding to C# (observable) collection.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>